4W4I5/Semester-5-Notes/DB/DB 22 August, 2023.md

 Still used as the traditional way to handle data generated through paperwork.
 Used only if a system to handle data in a precise way is still in use and transitioning to a digital means is hard
 - ### Issues:
 	- **Data Integrity**
-		- Definition: Inaccurate/altered documents
+		- Definition: Inaccurate/altered documents, issues with maintaining a file.
+		- Causes limited querying and response time
 	- **Data inconsistency**
-		- Definition: Occurs when two or more copies of the same data have conflicting changes
+		- Definition: Occurs when two or more copies of the same data have conflicting changes and were updated by two people without communication
 	- **Data redundancy**
-		- Definition: Duplicate instances of the same record within a system
+		- Definition: Duplicate instances of the same record within a system usually caused by
+		- Cause
 	- **Data Isolation**
 		- Definition:
 	- **Data Atomicity**